California's Guide to Conditional Use Permit

 • Drainage Study

-• Initial Study for CEQA fo ND, MND, or EIR are required
+• Initial Study for CEQA for ND, MND, or EIR is required

 The variation in requirements across California’s 482 cities and 58 counties creates complexity that challenges even experienced developers.
 Relying on internet research or informal phone inquiries often leads to incomplete applications, processing delays, and preventable denials.